Menu

 2. Finding a lawyer

 Once you’ve established whether or not you’re eligible to file a wrongful death lawsuit, you’ll want to find a lawyer.
 Wrongful death is a part of personal injury law, so prospective clients should search for a personal injury lawyer in Houston.
-Some law firms will have more experience than others handling different types of wrongful death cases.
-Try to find a firm that has won cases comparable to yours.
-One way to narrow your search is to look up personal injury lawyers by the cause of injury or death.
-For example, you can search for a Houston car accident lawyer, a Houston brain injury lawyer, a Houston product liability lawyer, etc.
+Some law firms will have more experience than others in handling different types of wrongful death cases.
+So, try to find a firm that has won cases comparable to yours.

 Seek out a firm that has a demonstrated track record, communicates well with its clients, maintains a reasonable caseload, and has the resources necessary to find evidence and provide expert witnesses.